jtelszasz/blog_project/_posts/2014-04-18-Energy-Use-and-Weather.md

 If we were to assume that the behavior in the apartment was constant - the same lights were always on, the same devices were always charging, the refrigerator compressor was always running - if we assumed that the thermostat was always set at 70 degrees, and we assumed that the only part of the weather that ever changed was the temperature (humidity and wind were constant) the linear regression model we ran earlier would exactly mirror this equation.
 The variation in the electricity consumption would be entirely explained by the change in outdoor temperature, and the slope of the line would be the overall heat transfer coefficient of the apartment (through walls, windows, doors, floors, ceilings, leakage, etc.) multiplied by the square area of the apartment boundary.
 By installing higher R-value insulation in the walls or replacing our old drafty windows with triple-glazing, Argon-filled windows, we'd be altering the overall heat transfer coefficient <img src="http://latex.codecogs.com/png.latex?\inline h" alt="h"/> and effectively reducing the slope of the line we fit to the data.
 We can also alter the line's slope by changing the thermostat setting; remember, the temperature difference <img src="http://latex.codecogs.com/png.latex?\inline \Delta T" alt="\Delta T"/> we're talking about is the difference between the outdoor and indoor temperatures.

+As in all things, there is no true black (statistics) and white (engineering) - there are only grays.
 In this regard smart meters can  obviously help us learn about buildings in addition to occupancy/behavior.
 With clever algorithms (not the simple linear model I've used above) we can start to disaggregate energy consumption into its constituent parts - building response to weather and occupancy behavior.
 Indeed, we've begun to do this.
 For example, BGE recommends different energy efficiency actions I can take based on my consumption patterns.
 But this is just a first step in how these data can be used, even just at individual residence level.
 I'm imagining exploring in future analyses how to use these data to size battery storage and solar photovoltaics.